(From our many claims of 2017, the following are the more interesting.)

 A homeowner suffered damage to his expensive roofing system from hail and his insurance company refused to pay anything for the damage.
 His roofing contractor referred him to me for assistance.
 After my negotiations were completed, the policyholder received over $86,000 for the repair of his roofing system.

 A homeowner had suffered damage to the interior of his home from a hailstorm that had damaged his roofing system.
 His insurance company hired an engineering company to evaluate his roof and they reported to the insurance company that there was hail damage to the roof but, in their incorrect opinion, not enough to consider the roof to be damaged, according to their own arbitrary definition of “damage”.
 The insurance company improperly used the engineer’s report to deny the claim.
 The homeowner continued to fight the insurance company for two years until his roofing contractor suggested that he consult with me to see if I could be of assistance to him.
-Within two months, I negotiated an immediate partial payment of over $15,000 for the homeowner and we are (at this writing) within a matter of weeks from closing the claim with an additional amount for considerably more.
+I negotiated a payment of over $25,000 for the homeowner to receive to repair the roof.

 If you have suffered a loss and believe that it would benefit you to have someone who is experienced with insurance claims assist you through the process, it will cost you nothing to consult with me to see if I can be of assistance to you.
 Call me at 314-803-2167 for a free consultation.